 First, Sarah Barks, the Assistant Director for Graduate and Professional School Advising, can visit your class or work with groups of students you advise to discuss graduate school opportunities and preparation in particular areas.
 These can be formal presentations, or interactive discussion-based workshops.
-[Here, refer/link to the CLS session request form.]
+Click here to submit a CLS Session Request.

 Second, Barks can individually advise students and alumni who are interested in pursuing graduate or professional school after Grinnell.
 This advising is meant to complement, not replace, your role as the primary academic adviser for your students.
 For disciplinary graduate degrees in particular, faculty in the relevant field are often the best resource for students.
 Barks can fill in gaps in advising for students interested in professional or interdisciplinary degrees.
 In particular, she serves as the pre-professional adviser for law, business, social work, and health professions.